Waterbury & Danbury

 Danbury students, stay tuned for more information about Danbury computer hours.

-Please use this form to request a device.
+If you need to borrow a device for the Summer session, please use this form.
 A library staff member will contact you when an item is available for you.

 We also have older editions of textbooks that can be borrowed for the semester.
 You can request to borrow an older edition.
 Check with your professor to see if that will be acceptable.